munificent/craftinginterpreters/book/statements-and-state.md

 Older languages like C and Pascal don't work like this.
 Instead, they force you to add explicit *forward declarations* to declare a name before it's fully defined.
 That was a concession to the limited computers of the time.
-They wanted to be able to fully compile a source file in one single pass through the text, so those compilers couldn't gather up all of the declarations first before processing function bodies.
+They wanted to be able to compile a source file in one single pass through the text, so those compilers couldn't gather up all of the declarations first before processing function bodies.

 </aside>

 Since making it a *static* error makes recursive declarations too difficult, we'll defer the error to runtime.
 It's OK to refer to a variable before it's defined as long as you don't *evaluate* the reference.
-That make the program for even and odd numbers work, but you'd get a runtime error in:
+That lets the program for even and odd numbers work, but you'd get a runtime error in:

 ```lox
 print a;